Diffusion Deep Dive Part 3: Coding a DDPM from Scratch

 • Classifier-free guidance.
 The one trick that made text-to-image diffusion actually work.
 A tiny change to training (drop the conditioning with 10% probability) and sampling (combine conditional and unconditional predictions).

 • Scaling up.
 CIFAR-10 or CelebA 64×6464 \times 64: increase UNet channels, add self-attention at 16×1616 \times 16 resolution, train longer.
-The code changes are modest; the training budget is not.
+Code changes are modest; training budget is not.

 Share: